 All of my breast implant patients are encouraged to make an appointment to come to the office and discuss the issues regarding breast implants and allow me to questions about their care.

 Previous breast cancer patientswho have had a reconstruction are obviously worried about any risk of having a second cancer and I am very sensitive to that.
-I know that the local oncolgists have been suggesting that their breast cancer patients with textured implants have them exchanged to smooth walled implants.
+I know that the local oncologists have been suggesting that their breast cancer patients with textured implants have them exchanged to smooth walled implants.
 Obviously, the oncologists do not want to treat these patients for a lymphoma.
-Exchanging implants is an easy thing for me to do, with low surgical risk, but the data we have right not does not stongly support this.
-Also, in a routine implant exchange there is no evidence to support the added surgical risk of performing a total capsulectomy.
-Furthermore, although it seems logical that changing to a smooth-walled implant decreases the risk, the risk reduction benefit is unknown and not something that can be calculated.
-But it is clearly a patient's decision and I have already been doing exchanges for my breast recontruction patients.
-So I will do the surgery if they decide they want to do it.
+Simply exchanging implants to smooth walled implants is an easy thing for me to do with low surgical risk.
+There is no data presently to support the absolute need to do a full capsule removal which increases the surgical time and the risk of complications.
+Also, in reconstructed breasts with thinner tissue due to mastectomy a full capsule removal can thin the tissues more.
+Furthermore, although it seems logical that changing to a smooth-walled implant would decrease the risk, the risk reduction benefit is unknown and not something that can be calculated.
+But it is clearly a patient's decision and I have already been doing exchanges for my breast reconstruction patients.
+So I will do this procedure if they decide they want to do it.
 At this point, the insurance companies have been approving and paying for the exchange.

-Previous cosmetic augmentation patients have all of the same considerations; they can do a simple exchange to smooth walled implants, there is no know benefit with doing a complete capsulectomy at the time of the exchange and although logic would say that changing to smooth-walled implants would decrease the risk, this potential decrease cannot be calculated at this time.
-There will also be associated fees to redo the breast augmentation since this will not be an insurance covered case. **However, through July 24, 2021, Allergan will give the patient a smooth walled set of implants at the same size at no charge.**
+Previous cosmetic augmentation patients with textured implants have all of the same considerations.
+They can do a simple exchange to smooth walled implants or an exchange including full capsulectomy.
+Augmentation patients have much thicker tissue over the implants so the capsule removal is less likely to affect the look of the breasts.
+However, at this time there is no way to calculate the risk reduction benefit for either of the procedures.
+Although logic would say that changing to smooth-walled implants with or without capsulectomy would decrease the risk, this potential decrease cannot be calculated at this time.
+There will also be associated fees to redo the breast augmentation since this will not be an insurance covered case.

 The American Society of Plastic Surgery has patient information available about this problem and that information can be found at this link.
 Tap Here